xiroshigo/AntiUserbot/README.md

 # AntiUserbot

-> AntiUserbot
-> AntiUserbot - allows you to control telegam.accounts through string session This program is launched from January 1, 2022
+> AntiUserbot - allows you to control telegam accounts through string session This program is launched from January 1, 2022

 ## Installation